-Bankruptcy in BC is not uncommon, despite it being one of the wealthiest provinces in Canada, with per capita income levels higher than the national average.
+Bankruptcy in BC is not uncommon, despite it being one of the wealthiest provinces in Canada.
+Per capita income levels are higher than the national average.
 The higher average income helps explain why BC residents are paying off their debt faster than the rest of the country.
 While average non-mortgage debt is on the rise across the country, the west of Canada and Vancouver in particular, seem to be the hardest hit.
 Statistics Canada reports that in Q2 of 2022 the average non-mortgage debt amount was $57,451 in British Columbia.
-2018 saw bankruptcy rates across the province marginally fall from the previous year and filings are at a lower rate than Ontario and Alberta .
+2018 saw bankruptcy rates across the province marginally fall from the previous year and filings are at a lower rate than Ontario and Alberta.

 The Basics of a Bankruptcy in BC

-You file for a bankruptcy in British Columbia through a licensed bankruptcy trustee, who administers your personal property through a trust in order to settle debts with creditors.
+You file for bankruptcy in British Columbia through a licensed bankruptcy trustee, who administers your personal property through a trust to settle debts with creditors.
 Essentially, the trustee’s job is to make sure that your creditors get as much of what you owe them as possible.
 This means that while a bankruptcy erases your debts, you will often have to surrender at least some property in the process.
 Proceeds from the sale of your property are distributed to your creditors, and sometimes even the property itself is handed over.
-However, when you file for a bankruptcy in BC, there are property exemptions that allow you to keep at least some of what you owe.
+However, when you file for bankruptcy in BC, there are property exemptions that allow you to keep at least some of what you owe.
 The bankruptcy process typically lasts no more than nine months.
 If you abide by the bankruptcy agreement during that period, your trustee will recommend a discharge that erases your unsecured debts.